jawoimba/First-Repo/README.md

-# First-Repo
-Hello guys! :D
+Hello guys!
+This is my first repo.
+I hope GitHub will help me a lot.
+Thanks!